prolfqua/prolfquapp/README.md

 The prolfquapp can be tightly integrated with the LIMS system, and, at the same time, You can replicate the analysis on your laptop computer.

-# Implementation

-- Yaml file is generated either using a Shiny application or a command line application.
-- The parameters of the application are stored in an R list

-## Yaml file

-## Annotation file

-A data frame with the sample annotation must be provided

-- column which allows to map channel or raw file names to the sample name and explanatory variables.
-  - if TMT analysis workflow one column starting with "channel" (either upper or lower case), with the channel (FragPipeTMT)
-  - if DIA or DDA workflow then one column named exactly "Relative.Path", containing the raw filenames.
-Eeach  file name must be unique.
-- one column starting with "^name" which is a unique sample name.
-These names will be used to label figures.
-- one column starting with "group|^bait|^Experiment" (either upper or lower case).
-- Optional : no or exactly one column name starting with "^subject|^BioReplicate" (either upper or lower case)
-- Optional : no or exactly one column name starting with "Contrast" (either upper or lower case)

-## Raw input files

 # Related software

 - Einprot https://github.com/fmicompbio/einprot